xyf2043/password-manager/README.md

 ## Overview about the project

-This project, *password manager*, aims to help record password (with its user name) on website accounts, credit cards, etc.
+This application, *password manager*, aims to help record password (with its username) on website accounts, credit cards, etc.

+**Password Manager** could record both password and username at the same time as a user.

-This password manager could assist people **who need**:
+This application could assist people **who need**:
-- to remember many passwords for their accounts on websites, cards, and so on.
+- to remember many passwords or usernames for accounts on websites, cards, and so on.
 - to ensure privacy, since the password-record function on website browser is not so safe.
 - convenience, for example, just search for either username or password in the project list, both of them would appear.
+There is also a 'delete' and 'edit' function to delete or change passwords and usernames.

 ## Why I interested in this project?

 I create this project because I once faced the trouble with passwords on the website accounts.
 Sometimes I would forget username, or sometimes I would forget passwords.
-However, using same password for each account would lead to a loss to account security.
+However, using same password for each account would lead to a loss to security of accounts.
-Therefore, with the password manager, I believe the application would solve these potential problems.
+With the password manager, I believe the application would solve these potential problems.

 ## User Stories
 - As a user, I want to insert multiple passwords and usernames in my password list.